 If a placement is available, the parents are notified and interviewed by the Program Director.
 The student will shadow in one of our classrooms and be assessed by our Learning Specialist.

 RPMS strongly believes in the practice of encouraging families to make a long term commitment to a full Montessori education.
 The following priorities are observed when determining admission and class placement:

-RPMS offers two avenues for financial assistance for families.
+RPMS offers two avenues for financial assistance:

 To qualify for assistance, families must:

 Once financial aid applications, tax, and other required information have been processed, the Financial Aid Committee meets to review all applications.
 The information provided is strictly confidential.

 To be eligible for financial aid, families must first complete an application for enrollment.

 RPMS uses the services of an outside vendor, FAST, to evaluate financial aid needs.
 FAST does not decide whether financial assistance will be given or how much to give; rather FAST provides a need-based financial aid analysis service which includes a recommendation of what a family should reasonably contribute toward tuition.

 As a reminder, you must reapply each year.
 To start the process, please click below: